 You will be staying in the house we live in and will be provided with the option of a room each or a share room.
 Each room contains a queen bed.
 We provide full board with seasonal produce either from our garden or sourced locally.
 We encourage involvement in the preparation of meals and with our interest in cooking we always enjoy tasty and nutritious meals.

 Daylesford, 4 kilometres from where we live, is a vibrant, tourist town in the foothills of the Great Dividing Range of Victoria, Australia.
 It’s known for its natural mineral springs and many walking trails.
 The leafy Wombat Hill Botanical Gardens sits atop an extinct volcano.
 On its grounds, a 19th-century mansion is home to the Convent Gallery.
 When visiting the regular Sunday market it’s possible to ride the Daylesford Spa Country Railway which winds through farmland and forest.
 There is a local swimming pool, lake and cinema.
 Located nearby are the old gold mining towns of Ballarat, Creswick and Castlemaine.
-It’s a short drive to Ballan and the regular train to Melbourne takes one hour.
+It’s a short drive to Ballan and the regular train to Melbourne takes one hour from there.

 Limited internet access